ChrisThrasher/timecard/README.md

 Calculates how much time was spent on various activities throughout the day.

-Requires CMake 3.14 and a C++14-compliant compiler.
-Follows CMake conventions for building, installing, and testing.

 # Usage
 ```
 $ timecard <time1> <label1> <time2> <label2> <timeN> <labelN> <timeN+1>...